lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 {:.image-caption}

-They finetuned a GPT2-medium model with control code similar to how [CTRL](#ctrl) is trained to form a CC-LM using a linear combination of descriminative loss and generative loss.
-This descriminator model is then used as GiDe to guide generation by a larger language model like GPT2-XL.
+They finetuned a GPT2-medium model with control code similar to how [CTRL](#ctrl) is trained to form a CC-LM using a linear combination of discriminative loss and generative loss.
+This discriminator model is then used as GiDe to guide generation by a larger language model like GPT2-XL.

 One way of decoding from GeDi is to sample from a weighted posterior $$p^w(x_{t+1}\vert x_{1:t}, z) \propto p(z \vert x_{1:t+1})^w p(x_{t+1} \vert x_{1:t})$$ where $$w>1$$ applies additional bias toward the desired class $$z$$.
 In the sampling process, only tokens with the class or next-token probability larger than a certain threshold are selected.